ChiaraGiacomelli/NPM_CRC/README.md

 What this means is that some proteomics values are duplicated but we do not lose any Riboseq identified genes in exchange.

+## Machines details

+Shell scripts analyses were run on a terminal in Ubuntu 20.04.6 LTS

+R Scripts were run on R 4.3.3 and 4.2.2 with no obvious differences in the results (other than slightly more warnings being triggered by using 4.2.2)